sramshaw/t_rx/README.md

 $ clang-format --version
 Ubuntu clang-format version 18.1.3 (1ubuntu1)
 ```

+### contribute

+So far this is a solo POC, but I am open to suggestions.
+I believe the parsing approach with regex is flawed and constraining, but workable.
+For now learning is the main objective, with great results and coverage.

+Here is an intersting website for working on the parser with regex, and expecially captures: https://regex101.com/r/D5mUTo/1

 ### release notes
 - v0.1 - the original design has the following decomposition of features: